dannown/hemanup/README.md

 # hemanup
 I want to upscale 80s cartoons.

+In one day's testing, I determined that Topaz Video AI (pirated) is a good way to denoise videos.

 Looking at the [upscale wiki](https://upscale.wiki/wiki/Model_Database) it seems that ESRGAN is the way to go.
 Looking at the github repo, they direct us toward [Real-SRGAN](https://github.com/xinntao/Real-ESRGAN).
 I'll investigate that next.